 The heritage hogs raised on the farm—including the American Guinea and Ossabaw Island Hogs (which are listed as critical on the Livestock Conservancy’s priority list)—are also hormone and antibiotic-free and all animals on the property have plenty of room to roam, graze, root, and forage.
 Like our friends at the Fatback Collective and Fatback Pig Project, Bluewater Creek Farm believes in conservation of heritage breeds, to ensure genetic diversity and produce a more sustainable agricultural system.

 Zach, the Factory Café’s chef, gives the Davis family and Bluewater Creek Farm high praise for their products, as well as the pride and care they take in their methods.
 We are excited to have neighbors so enthusiastic in their efforts—and our community benefits from greater access to sustainable food sources.
 We are excited to see (and eat) what Bluewater Creek Farm has growing in the coming year.
-Check here for updates on the café’s menu and look for more products from Bluewater Creek Farms in the coming months.

 Photos by Robert Rausch